KartavyaKothari/AutoAnnotate/README.md

 # AutoAnnotate
-Run the following command BEFORE annotating yourself or there can be suplicate annotations which could be problematic
+Run the following command BEFORE annotating yourself or there can be duplicate annotations which could be problematic

 `python3 autoannotate.py --input <Filename>`